dpi-tta-lessons/ruby-hash/content.md

 ## Goal

-Today you'll learn how to store and retrieve information using Ruby Hashes, one of the most powerful tools in programming.
+Today you'll learn how to store and retrieve information using the [Ruby Hash](https://docs.ruby-lang.org/en/master/Hash.html) data structure, one of the most powerful tools in programming.

 ## Lists vs Dictionaries